MarteXcoin-documentation/Documentation/governance/understanding.rst

 where masternode operators cannot be realistically expected to evaluate the volume of proposals.
 At this point funding organizations can be created to act as contractors for the distribution of funds to many smaller decentralized projects, according to current needs.
-Dash Core Group, Inc. is one example of such an organization.
+MarteX Core Group, Inc. is one example of such an organization.

-The existence of the decentralized budget system puts the power of determining where Dash goes in the future in the hands of the masternode network itself.
+The existence of the decentralized budget system puts the power of determining where MarteX goes in the future in the hands of the masternode network itself.
 All core development and several peripheral developers are already funded from the budget, and other projects not even conceivable at this time will likely arise in the future.
-This decouples the survival and value of the blockchain from the current userbase and developers, making Dash the first blockchain designed to outlive its original users, a self sustainable decentralized cryptocurrency network that can still operate cohesively and bring added value services to end users in a consistent way.
+This decouples the survival and value of the blockchain from the current userbase and developers, making MarteX the first blockchain designed to outlive its original users, a self sustainable decentralized cryptocurrency network that can still operate cohesively and bring added value services to end users in a consistent way.